crashdaddy/kolourz/README.md

 This is the rough-draft of a puzzle game I'm making.
 It was called Kolourz, because it was originally just a random pattern of colored tiles the user had to organize, but kind of evolved into a slidey puzzle game made out of pictures.
 Kind of like a 2-D Rubik's Cube Puzzle game.
 I'm thinking of calling it "Puzzly"

+Update: 4/29/20

+  Added a scoring system.
+The score is calculated as:

+        score = board size * multiplier - moveCount

+  where the multiplier changes by the board size:

+  **Board**  **Multiplier**
+    2        10
+    3        25
+   4,5       100
+   6,7       200
+   8,9       300

+   Added an achievement system.
+Achievements are stored in an array of objects:

+   {
+    "grid": 2,
+    "achievement" : "Baby Steps",
+    "announcement": "You gotta crawl before you can walk!", "achievementScore" : 1,
+    "trophyPic": "/img/trophies/bottle.png"
+   }

+   This one is for when you get your first win on board size 2x2.
+It's then added to "achievements" in localStorage and read each time the user plays.

 Update: 4/28/20

   Added a tracker to follow whether cheat mode was used at all during the game.
 It was just tracking if it